computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - figure:
         type: figure
+        content:
+          -
             caption: 'This image visualizes the modulation.
 The longer spaces between pulses indicate a 1, the shorter spaces indicate a 0.'
-        content:
-          -
             src: https://www.sbprojects.net/knowledge/ir/necmodulation.png
             alt: IR modulation
+            width: 425
+            height: 125

     - p: 'Since the command and address inverses are sent with each frame, each message takes the same amount of time to transmit.'